 Guitar output jacks are an inexpensive part that can become loose over time.
 Neglecting to fix it or tightening the output jack incorrectly can lead to a loose connection in the wiring.
 This is easily corrected by replacing the output jack, or resoldering the connections as necessary.

 These repairs are relatively minor, and if your guitar is new, you don’t need to be concerned about these repairs until further down the road.

 The machine heads will eventually wear out, especially those on inexpensive guitars.
 The gears can start to bind, making it difficult to turn.
 Any plastic or rubber gaskets can disintegrate over time.
-If you have an inexpensive import guitar, expect the tuning keys to stop working properly down the road.
-This is an easy upgrade though.
+If you have an inexpensive guitar, expect the tuning keys to stop working correctly down the road.
+This is an easy upgrade, though.